travetto/travetto/module/model/README.md

 During development, `ModelSource` supports the ability to respond to model changes in real-time, and to modify the underlying storage mechanism.
 An example of this would be `elasticsearch` schemas being updated as fields are added or removed from the `Model` class.

-Additionally there is a class [`ClassModelService`](./src/service/class-model.ts) that provides a wrapper around `ModelService` that is tied to a specific `Model` class.
-This can be useful if you want to constrain the model access or if you have a high volume of function calls for the same model.

 ## Querying
 One of the complexities of abstracting multiple storage mechanisms, is providing a consistent query language.
 The query language the module uses is a derivation of `mongodb`'s query language, with some restrictions, additions, and caveats.
 Additionally, given the nature of typescript, all queries are statically typed, and will catch type errors at compile time.